-Whether an experienced printer or novice designer, trying to stay on top of paper weights is a challenge for everyone.
+Whether you are an experienced designer or ordering for the first time, trying to stay on top of paper weights is a challenge for everyone.
 As one of the more confusing aspects of printed material, the 'weight' of paper or card stock can mean different things for different paper types.

-From understanding print terms to confusing measurements, we help you get your head around paper weight below.
+From understanding print terms to confusing measurements, we help you get your head around paper weight in this blog post.

 What is paper weight?